-- Gas grill fires occur in about 8,900 homes per year including 3,900 structure fires and 4,900 outdoor fires yearly.
+- Gas grill / barbecue fire occurs in about 8,900 homes per year including 3,900 structure fires and 4,900 outdoor fires yearly.
 Leaks or breaks were the main cause of gas grills.
-10% of gas grill structure fires and 22% of outside gas grill fires were due to leaks or breaks.
+10% of gas grill structure fires and 22% of outside gas grill / barbecue fire was due to leaks or breaks.

 - Charcoal or other solid-fueled grills have caused 1,300 home fires per year as well as 600 structure fires and 600 outside fires yearly.